Synetic Theater: Facilities

-The Synetic Theater's offices and administrative spaces are located at 2155 Crystal Plaza Arcade in Crystal City, Virginia, in Arlington County, Virginia.
+The Synetic Theater's offices and administrative spaces are located at 2155 Crystal Plaza Arcade in Crystal City, Virginia.

 Until 2010, Synetic performed most of its shows in the Arlington County-run Rosslyn Spectrum.
 In September 2010, it moved into the Crystal City Theatre space outfitted by the Arena Stage after the Arena Stage moved back to its newly renovated spaces in Washington D.C.
-Between 2006–2010, it performed one show each spring in the Kennedy Center.
+Between 2006 and 2010, it performed one show each spring in the Kennedy Center.

 In the 2009–2010 season, it produced the premiers of its "Silent Shakespeare" series at the Shakespeare Theatre Company's Lansburgh Theatre.
 With the company's move to Crystal City, the relationship with the Shakespeare Theatre Company and the Lansburgh Theatre ended.

+In 2010, Synetic moved into the theater housed in Crystal City Undergound.

+In 2018, it was announced that JBG Smith would not renew the lease for Synetic's Crystal City theater.
+After several extensions on the lease, Synetic left the Crystal City theater in April 2024.